outterback/bitwig-python-bridge/README.md

 ## Usage

-a) Use the pre-baked extension, located [here](Python Bridge/target/PythonBridge.bwextension)
+a) Use the pre-baked extension, located at Python Bridge/target/PythonBridge.bwextension

 b) Compile the plugin yourself by running `mvn install` in the Python Bridge folder.

 Copy the PythonBridge.bwextension file to your Bitwig Studio Extensions folder.
 Add it as a controller script, and enable it.
 Since it doesn't have any midi ports, it will require you to manually activate it via the power switch icon next to the script name in the list of controllers.